vortexntnu/software-learning-period/tutorial_packages/frames/README.md

 ## 1.2 Use RViz to inspect your frames

-Assuming that you still have the nodes from the previous steps runnung, start RViz and set the following settings:
+Assuming that you still have the nodes from the previous steps running, start RViz and set the following settings:

 **Fixed  frame = base_link**
 ![fixed_frame](./img/fixed_frame_option.png)